top of page

 A lot of people rush into a company because they hear “companies pay less tax,” but that can be an oversimplification.
 Structure should support the business, not just chase a headline tax rate.

-Admin and compliance are heavier with companies
+Admin and Compliance are Heavier with Companies

 A sole trader is generally easier to manage.
 There is less paperwork, fewer formal compliance requirements, and less separation between the owner and the business.

-ASIC explains the difference in this article here.
+ASIC explains the difference in this article.

 For some owners, that extra admin is worth it.
 For others, especially early-stage solo operators, it can feel like too much too soon.